Rosebud, Alberta: Economy

 Currently the primary industries within the hamlet are tourism and the arts, with the Rosebud Theatre drawing an estimated 40,000 visitors to the hamlet annually.
-The theatre grew out of church outreach programme for Calgary youth.
+The theatre grew out of church outreach program for Calgary youth.
+The hamlet contains the Rosebud Memorial Hall, numerous Bed & Breakfasts, a Country Inn, Rosebud Centennial Museum - the only public museum in Wheatland County as well as gift shops and artist studios.
 Agriculture along with oil and gas production are significant industries in the surrounding area.